-Order Adjudicating Child as an Abused or Neglected Child or Sexually Abused Child.
+Order Adjudicating Child as a Delinquent Child / Child in Need of Supervision; Order Adjudicating Child as an Abused or Neglected Child or Sexually Abused Child.

 RULE 26 DISPOSITION HEARINGS

 (a) Delinquency proceedings.

 (1) Time of hearing.
 If the child has been adjudicated a delinquent child, the court shall immediately set a time and place for a disposition hearing which shall be separate, distinct and subsequent to the adjudicatory hearing.
 The disposition hearing may be held immediately following the adjudicatory hearing unless a continuance is necessary to allow the parties to prepare for their participation in the proceedings.
 If the child has been taken into custody, a disposition hearing shall be held within fourteen (14) days after the adjudicatory hearing unless good cause be shown for postponement.